H.R. 3950: Truth in Gender Act of 2025

 Who benefits from H.R.
 3950?

-Employees and employers favoring binary-sex workplace rules
+Employers and workers who favor binary-sex workplace rules

-Federal agencies seeking one uniform standard
+Agencies looking for one uniform standard

 Who is affected by H.R.
 3950?